 Yet the same few names tend to be at the center of these events.
 Scroll down Breunig’s timeline any given day for a list of hostile RTs, then check to see if those same people are currently Tweeting about being horrified by their mentions.
 Still we have to continue debating not just whether online harassment matters but whether it’s even happening.
 That’s because public figures have power, and they can dish out or instigate harassment with one hand while shaping the media narrative to deny its reality with the other.

-Intellectual spaces have become more accessible for everyone.
-That’s caused some men to wield their authority more anxiously, and brutally.
 For the record, the harassment-prone contingent of Sanders supporters is not unilaterally white and male.
 But it doesn’t seem coincidental that women and people of color, across party lines, have disproportionately reported being targeted for failing to sufficiently Feel The Bern.
 Nor is it insignificant that Binx was apparently collateral damage in Dawkins’s ongoing crusade against Muslims.

 Greenwald’s right in at least one respect: The issue of online harassment is not about Bernie Sanders.
 In fact, his official campaign has reached out to personally apologize to some women who have gotten the worst of online harassment.
 And Sanders, to give him full credit, has told the Bros to lay off: “We don’t want that crap,” he told CNN, adding, “Anybody who is supporting me that is doing the sexist things—we don’t want them.”